pmaganty/innovationhub/README.md

 ### My Ideas Page

 #### Design Explanation:
-The purpose of this page is to allow a user to see all ideas they have created and how much funding they have received for each.
+The purpose of this page is to allow a user to see all ideas they have created, how much funding they have received for each, and delete any ideas.
 The design is meant to be simple - each idea size is standardized and the donation amount is highlighted to be easily seen.

 #### Capabilities: